openthread/spinel-spec/hbo/spinel-feature-hbo.md

 * Type: Read-Write
 * Packed-Encoding: `S`

-Octets: |       2
+Bytes: |       2
 :-------|:----------------
 Fields: | `PROP_HBO_BLOCK_MAX`

-Describes the number of blocks that may be offloaded from the NCP to the OS.
+Describes the number of blocks that may be offloaded from the NCP to the AP.
 Default value is 32.
-Setting this value to zero will cause OS block offload to be effectively disabled.
+Setting this value to zero will cause AP block offload to be effectively disabled.

 This value is encoded as an unsigned 16-bit integer.